-Here’s a simple post for a simple recipe to make your own yogurt.
+Here’s a simple post for a simple recipe for homemade yogurt.
 You can do this!
 You want to do this!
 There’s something deeply satisfying about homemade yogurt—the making of it, and above all, the eating.

 Your yogurt can be as thin or as thick as you like; thickening is achieved by straining the yogurt.
 I always make some of each: thinner for using as an ingredient in other dishes or eating a lovely, pure bowlful; thicker for spreading and pairing with just about every other Lebanese dish there is.
 It’s our crème de la crème, our flavor-maker, the delight of every plate.